The USS Indianapolis (CA-35) off Mare Island Navy Yard, California, 10 July 1945

 Upon appointment as the Chief of the Histories Branch at the U.S. Navy’s Naval History and Heritage Command (NHHC) in 2019, one of Chief Stone’s duties was to provide support to the USS Indianapolis Survivors Organization and the USS Indianapolis Legacy Organization.
 This activity caused Chief Stone to initiate a project by the Naval Historians under his command at NHHC to determine if there were any “Indy” casualties that were recovered shortly after the tragedy, identified and buried at sea, but who are still listed as “Unaccounted For” on the official rolls of the Department of Defense.

 The Foundation’s mission is to provide individual “Investigative Reports” to the Director of NHHC on each of the Indy sailors still listed as “Unaccounted For” for whom there are records to prove the individual was identified and buried at sea in 1945.
 On 1 May 2021, the Foundation provided the NHHC Director, Admiral Samuel Cox, with comprehensive investigative reports which we feel confirms beyond a reasonable doubt that twelve crew members of the USS Indianapolis should be removed from the “Unaccounted For” list.
-A supplemental investigative report was forwarded to Admiral Cox in August 2021 after research confirmed a thirteenth member of the Indy crew was buried at sea.
+A supplemental investigative report was forwarded to Admiral Cox in August 2021 after research confirmed the name of a thirteenth member of the Indy crew who was buried at sea.

 The goal is for the NHHC Director to determine the appropriate means for the Navy and the Department of Defense to review the information, approve the recommendation to change the status of the casualty (as proven by clear and convincing evidence in the investigative reports), and allow the families to be informed by the Navy Casualty Office that their loved one was properly buried at sea and can now be officially “Accounted For.”

 Recovering a lost sailor, giving their loved ones and family closure, is the greatest gift we can imagine and the greatest way to celebrate and thank the sailors who lost their lives aboard the USS Indianapolis.